 Phase Three - North Runway Closed for Major Rehabilitation

-Effective June 3, 2019, the 9,000-foot long North Runway was closed for major rehabilitation work that could last for up to four months.
+The 9,000-foot long North Runway at Broward County's Fort Lauderdale-Hollywood International Airport (FLL) was closed on June 3, 2019, for major rehabilitation work for up to four months.
 All flights are currently using the South Runway during this rehabilitation project.

 Newsletter for the Rehabilitation of North Airfield at FLL Project:

 Volume 1, No. 7 (PDF) - September 11, 2019

 Volume 1, No. 6 (PDF) - August 26, 2019